 So, you’ve decided to buy a motorhome.
 Now you need to figure out what exactly you want.
 There are many types of motorhomes; each of them will suit you differently and may also differ when it comes to the price.
 Here are some of your options:

-- Class A motorhomes.
-This is the most luxurious option that can give you a full mobile home experience.
-They’re completely coach-built and offer you the most space and comfort.
+- Class A motorhomes: This is the most luxurious option that can give you a full mobile home experience.
+Class A motorhomes are completely coach-built and offer you the most space and comfort.
 They’re perfect for long-distance touring holidays with friends or family.

-- Coach-built motorhomes.
-Also known as Class C motorhomes, built on a van cab and chassis, can be perfect for two people and some models even come with a fixed double bed.
+- Coach-built motorhomes: Also known as Class C motorhomes, built on a van cab and chassis, can be perfect for two people and some models even come with a fixed double bed.
 The space above the cab can be used for storage or additional sleeping quarters.
-They may not be as comfortable as class A motorhomes, but they still include kitchen and bathroom facilities.
+Coach-built motorhomes may not be as comfortable as class A motorhomes, but they still include kitchen and bathroom facilities.

 More about motorhome layouts